Photos by Scott Lynch

 Brooklyn Bites: The borough’s 9 best burgers

-The borough's most ubiquitous sandwich gets the ranking it deserves — these are our favorite burgers right now
+The borough's most ubiquitous sandwich gets the ranking it deserves—these are our favorite burgers of the year, so far

 Burger trends may come and go — are we almost done with all these “smashed” places yet? — but the city’s most ubiquitous sandwich remains just that.
 Ubiquitous.
 There are new generic burger joints opening all the time.
 Vegan burgers keep trying to push their way into the mix.
 And just about every new neighborhood bistro/bar/cafe still puts one on their menu.